Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 In order to comply with the Country of Origin of Certain Meats (England) Regulations 2015, fresh, chilled and frozen pork, poultry, mutton, lamb and goat meat has to be labelled with the country of rearing and country of slaughter (or country of origin where these are the same).
 Please see 'Labelling of poultry & other meats'.

-A 'regulated product' is defined in the Products Containing Meat etc (England) Regulations 2014 as: 'a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat….; (c) the heart, the tongue, the muscles of the head (other than the masseters), the carpus, the tarsus, or the tail of any mammalian or bird species recognised as fit for human consumption'.
+A 'regulated product' is defined in the Products Containing Meat etc (England) Regulations 2014 as "a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat….; (c) the heart, the tongue, the muscles of the head (other than the masseters [cheeks, which are considered to be meat]), the carpus [lower forelimb], the tarsus [lower hindlimb], or the tail of any mammalian or bird species recognised as fit for human consumption".

 Meat products sold loose must be accompanied by a label with the name of the product, meat content, details of any allergens, irradiated ingredients and added water in excess of 5%, as for fresh meat.
 Additionally, many meat products - such as sausages, burgers, pasties and pies - are subject to compositional requirements.
 Detailed information on this can be found in 'Composition of meat products'.

-There are three methods currently used to work out meat content from a cut of meat.
-These are 'visual lean', 'CLITRAVI analysis' and 'nitrogen testing' (for single species only).
-A butchers' calculator (opens in a new window) is available from the Food Standards Agency.
+There are different methods currently used to work out meat content from a cut of meat:

 Meat products only need to be labelled with their country of origin if it would be misleading not to do so.